Lismore: 02 6621 2481

 Reaching an Agreement: Negotiation and Mediation

-In many cases, couples are encouraged to reach a mutual agreement regarding their pets.
-Open communication can lead to arrangements that suit both parties and most importantly, the pets themselves.
-For instance, in families with children, the pets might move between households according to the children’s custody schedule, ensuring minimal disruption to the pets’ routine.
+In many cases, couples are encouraged to reach a mutual agreement about their pets.
+Open communication can lead to arrangements that suit both parties and, most importantly, the pets themselves.

 Seeking Legal Advice for Pet Custody Issues

-Navigating the complexities of pet custody can be challenging, especially during an emotionally charged divorce.
-Seeking advice from a family lawyer can clarify your rights and provide options for securing your pets’ future.
-Our team of dedicated solicitors can help you achieve a resolution that suits both you and your pets, whether that’s through negotiation, mediation, or court proceedings.
-We understand that pets are more than just property—they are part of your family.
+Our team of dedicated solicitors can help you achieve a resolution that suits both you and your pets.
+They can assist through negotiation, mediation, or court proceedings.
+We understand that pets are more than just property; they are part of your family.